You need to sell off stocks, pay the due amount to creditors, and give the remaining assets to

 Comparingly low cost charged for liquidation: The cost or expenses involved in the liquidation process is relatively low, as charges will be applicable on the sale of assets.

 All lease agreements will be cancelled: If any company or entity has entered into a lease for a prescribed time, during the liquidation process, it will terminate all the terms and conditions of the lease.
 If any penalty has to be paid, it will be deducted from the sale of assets.

-Advantages for creditors: After a prolonged struggle, creditors will benefit from the liquidation process as they will be eligible for a default payment, concerning the proposition of credits given by all creditors.
+Advantages for creditors: After a prolonged struggle, creditors will benefit from the liquidation process as they will be eligible for a default payment, with respect to the proposition of credits given by all creditors.